 Flammable Gas Specialist

-The hazardous material technician with a flammable gases bulk storage specialty shall be that person who, in incidents involving bulk flammable gases storage tanks and related facilities, provides support to the technician and other personnel, provides strategic and tactical recommendations to the on-scene incident commander, provides oversight for fire control and product removal operations, and acts as a liaison between technicians, response personnel, and outside resources.
-Flammable gases bulk storage tanks also include the related pipelines, piping, transfer pumps, and loading racks commonly found in a flammable gases bulk storage tank facility.
+The hazardous material technician with a flammable gases bulk storage specialty shall be that person in incidents involving bulk flammable gases storage tanks and related facilities, provides support to the technician and other personnel.
+They will also provide strategic and tactical recommendations to the on-scene incident commander, provide oversight for fire control and product removal operations, and act as a liaison between technicians, response personnel, and outside resources.
+Also included are the related pipelines, piping, transfer pumps, and loading racks commonly found in a flammable gases bulk storage tank facility.

 At the conclusion of this two-day course, students will be able to analyze an incident involving flammable gas storage tanks to determine the magnitude of the problem by determining the type and extent of damage to the storage tank.
-Also, to predict the likely behavior of the storage tank and its contents in an incident.
-The student will be able to plan a response for an incident involving a flammable gas storage tank within the capabilities and competencies of available personnel, PPE, and control equipment by determining the response options (offensive, defensive, and non-intervention) for a hazardous materials incident involving flammable gas storage tanks.
-Also, ensure that the options are within the capabilities and competencies of available personnel, PPE, and control equipment and implement the planned response to a hazardous materials incident involving a flammable gas storage tank.
+Also, the ability to predict the likely behavior of the storage tank and its contents in an incident.
+The student will be able to plan a response within the capabilities and competencies of available personnel, PPE, and control equipment by determining the response options (offensive, defensive, and non-intervention) for a hazardous materials incident involving flammable gas storage tanks.

 Prerequisite: Hazardous Materials Technician